Pay a visit to Italy's famous leaning tower from its capital. Find out how to take the train from Rome to Pisa.

 Frequency of Trains from Rome to Pisa

-The direct Rome-to-Pisa trains are either Frecciabianca—one of Trenitalia's high-speed Alta Velocità (AV) trains—or the slower InterCity trains.
-The direct Frecciabianca trains make the trip from Roma Termini to Pisa Centrale in just over 2 hours 10 minutes.
-The direct InterCity trains make the same journey in a little more than 3 hours.
+There are two types of direct trains from Rome to Pisa.
+One option is the Frecciabianca, one of Trenitalia's high-speed Alta Velocità (AV) trains, and the second option is the slower InterCity train.
+The direct Frecciabianca trains make the trip from Roma Termini to Pisa Centrale in just over 2 hours and 10 minutes.
+The direct InterCity trains make the same journey in a little over 3 hours.

 If you're changing trains midway, that means taking an AV Frecciarossa train from Rome to Florence's Santa Maria Novella train station, which is a 1.5 hour-journey, followed by a Regionale or Regionale Veloce train to Pisa.
-That's another 50-90 minute-trip.
-You can also choose an Italo train from Rome to Florence—those depart from Rome's Ostiense station and arrive in Florence's S.M.
-Novella station about 1 hour 45 minutes later.
+That is another 50-90 minute-trip.
+You can also choose an Italo train from Rome to Florence.
+Those trains depart from Rome's Ostiense station and arrive in Florence's S.M.
+Novella station about 1 hour and 45 minutes later.

-There are 72 trains per day from Rome to Pisa (including the ones that require a change in Florence), with the first leaving Rome at 6:15 a.m. and the last departing at 8:12 p.m.
+There are 72 trains per day leaving from Rome to Pisa, including the ones that require a change in Florence, with the first leaving Rome at 6:15 a.m. and the last departing at 8:12 p.m.
 On weekdays, there are 3-4 trains leaving Roma Termini per hour for most of the day.
 If you're changing trains in Florence, trains bound for Pisa leave Florence 2-5 times each hour on weekdays.

 Ticket prices range from $21-60 on this route.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 As mentioned, there are a few direct trains on this route each day, but the more common option is to take a Frecciarossa train to Florence and then switch to a regional train for the remainder of the trip to Pisa.